 You can enjoy a pristine night sky anywhere in Kaikōura, but we’re sharing our favourite spots for relaxed star-bathing and exceptional stargazing.
-Before you head out we recommend read our top tips on stargazing so you’re best prepared for an enhanced evening experience.
+Before you head out we recommend read our top tips on stargazing and our self-guided video so you’re best prepared for an enhanced evening experience.
 Keen astronomers can use the monthly night sky information downloads.
 If you’re keen to get creative use the templates to make your own Planetarium Wheel or Star Globe.

 Stargazing Tips